FLAMEGPU/docs/flamegpu/simulation.rst

 Simulation executables built for visualisation require only a single argument (usage shown below) which is the same as the first argument for with console execution (an initial agent XML file).
 The number of simulations iterations is not required as the simulation will run indefinitely until the visualisation is closed.
-As with console execution it is possible to specify optional CUDA arguments.
+As with console execution there are additional optional arguments available.

 .. code-block:: bash

-    Usage: main [XML model data] [Optional CUDA arguments]
+    usage: EmptyExample [-h] [--help] input_path [cuda_device_id]

+    required arguments:
+      input_path           Path to initial states XML file OR path to output XML directory

+    options arguments:
+      -h, --help           Output this help message.
+      cuda_device_id       CUDA device ID to be used.
+Default is 0.

 Many of the options for the default visualisation are contained within the ``visualisation.h`` header file and include the following;

 - ``SIMULATION_DELAY`` Many simulations are executed extremely quickly making visualisation a blur.
-This definition allows an artificial delay by executing this number of visualisation draw loops before each simulation iteration is processed.
+This definition allows an artificial delay by executing this number of visualisation render loops before each simulation iteration is processed.
 - ``WINDOW_WIDTH`` and ``WINDOW_HEIGHT`` Specifies the size of the visualisation window
 - ``NEAR_CLIP`` and ``FAR_CLIP`` Specifies the near an far clipping plane used for OpenGL rendering.
 - ``SPHERE_SLICES`` The number of slices used to create the sphere geometry representing a single agent in the visualisation.